unicode-org/message-format-wg/docs/why_mf_next.md

 ### 4. Designed to be API only, plain text, UI, “imperative style”

-The main (only?) use case for `MessageFormat` is: load the string from resources, replace placeholders, and return the string result with placeholders replaced. \
+The typical use case for `MessageFormat` is: load the string from resources, replace placeholders, and return the string result with placeholders replaced. \
 An i18n-aware `printf`, basically.

-It does not play well with binding, formatting tags (think `html`), or “document-like” content (for example templating systems like [freemarker](https://freemarker.apache.org/), [mustache](https://mustache.github.io/), even JSP, PHP, etc.)
+It does not account for formatting tags (think `html`), or “document-like” content (for example templating systems like [freemarker](https://freemarker.apache.org/), [mustache](https://mustache.github.io/), even JSP, PHP, etc.)

-Because it is API only it has no standard way to store the stings in a serialized format and to carry info or directives for translators or localization tools. \
-So there is no way for a message to reference another message, or to fallback to a different locale.
-That is all left to the "host resource manager" (whatever that is for the given tech stack)

-There is also no metadata: comments, length limits, example, links, protecting non-translatable sections of text, etc.
+There is also no metadata “packaging”: comments, length limits, example, links, protecting non-translatable sections of text, etc.

 But this is also an advantage.